• Home

 The Great Wall of China

-Famous sections are basically in Beijing
+Most famous sections are in Beijing

 History, hiking, photography

-A miracle of ancient military defense project
+A miracle of ancient military defense

 The Terracotta Army